zaproxy/zaproxy-website/site/content/faq/why-is-an-api-key-required-by-default.md

     -config api.key=change-me-9203935709

-This is not recommended unless you are using ZAP in a completely isolated environment, as it allows malicious sites to access the ZAP API.
+The following is not recommended unless you are using ZAP in a completely isolated environment, as it allows malicious sites to access the ZAP API.
 However, you can disable it via the UI or via the command line option: